JanSharp/VRCJanSharpCommon/notes.md

     - [ ] create capsule colliders, scaled according to eye height
     - [ ] iterate all colliders and check which colliders they collide with
     - [ ] zones which have players inside of them due to this method must periodically check if the players are still within the colliders, using the same collision checking method.
 They can stop doing so once the players has left, at which point trigger enter and exit events can be relied upon
+- [ ] automaticallyUseChildToggles for synced toggle groups is just broken
+- [ ] TriggerBoxProxy
+  - [ ] Receive OnTriggerEnter and OnTriggerExit events and pass them along to another script